FakerPHP/fakerphp.github.io/docs/formatters/payment.md

 ## `creditCardNumber`

 Generate a credit card number with a given type.
 By default, a random type is used.
-Supported types are 'Visa', ' MasterCard', 'American Express', and 'Discover'.
+Supported types are 'Visa', ' MasterCard', 'American Express', and 'Discover Card'.

 Optionally, a second and third parameter may be supplied.
 These define if the credit card number should be formatted, and which separator to use.